bmankowski/j4xdemos-com-mywalks/README.md

-# Joomla 4x Example Component and Tutorial - Mywalks
+# Joomla 4x Example Component and Tutorial - Jobpositions

 A component prepared in 2019 at the Joomla 4.0 Alpha stage for developer demonstration and tutorial purposes.
 Updated in 2023